mountaineerbr/shellChatGPT/man/README.md

 | `!ls`   | `!list` \[*GLOB*\|*.*\|*pr*\|*awe*\]   | List history files with “*glob*” in *name*; Files: “*.*”; Prompts: “*pr*”; Awesome: “*awe*”. |
 | `!grep` | `!sub` \[*REGEX*\]                     | Grep sessions and copy session to hist tail.                                                 |

-*:* Commands with *double colons* have their output added to the current prompt.
+*:* Commands with *colons* have their output added to the current prompt buffer.

 *‡* Commands with *double dagger* may be invoked at the very end of the input prompt (preceded by space).